Pupil Accounting & Enrollment Services

 -

-School of Choice application is open now through March 15, 2025: https://forms.
+School of Choice application has been closed as of March 15, 2025

-gle/6RvZaCX2TF6WYwrj9 - School of Choice Placement Process (as per State Law): March 16, 2025 through March 26, 2025*
+- School of Choice Placement Process (as per State Law): March 16, 2025 through March 26, 2025*

 * Could include lottery, if necessary, based on demand and applications.